 How you will receive payment

 Successful claims will be paid via BACS into the bank account provided on the application.
-Our intention is to make the payment within 3 working days of this decision.
+Our intention is to make the payment within 3 working days of our decision.
 The payment will be for £500 and is subject to tax.
 However, you will not be taxed at the point of payment, we will inform Her Majesty's Revenue and Customs (HMRC) of the payment.

 What am I required to do?